JSv4/OpenContracts/opencontractserver/llms/README.md

 4. **CoreAgent Protocol (`agents/core_agents.py`)**:
    - The returned agent object (e.g., an instance of `LlamaIndexDocumentAgent`) implements methods like `async def chat(self, message: str)` and `async def stream(self, message: str)`.
-   - When you call `await agent.chat("Your query")`, you'''re calling the adapter'''s implementation, which in turn interacts with the underlying LLM SDK.
+   - When you call `await agent.chat("Your query")`, you're calling the adapter's implementation, which in turn interacts with the underlying LLM SDK.
-   - The framework returns rich `UnifiedChatResponse` and `UnifiedStreamResponse` objects with sources, metadata, and message tracking.
+   - The framework returns rich `UnifiedChatResponse` objects for chat and `UnifiedStreamEvent` objects for streaming, with sources, metadata, and message tracking.
+   - **New in v0.9**: PydanticAI agents provide granular event-based streaming that exposes the agent's execution graph in real-time.

 5. **Conversation Management**:
    - `CoreConversationManager` handles message persistence and retrieval.